Glossary of terms

 Annual enrollment period: October 15 to December 7.
 Medicare’s annual election period when you can enroll in a plan or change the way you receive coverage.

-Benefit period: A benefit period begins the day you’re admitted as an inpatient in a hospital or skilled nursing facility (SNF).
+Benefit period: Time period that begins the day you’re admitted as an inpatient in a hospital or skilled nursing facility (SNF).
 The benefit period ends when you haven’t received any inpatient hospital or SNF care for 60 days in a row.

-Catastrophic coverage: Coverage stage when your plan pays most of the cost of your drugs for the remainder of the calendar year.
+Catastrophic coverage: When the plan pays most of the cost of your drugs for the remainder of the calendar year.

 Coinsurance: An amount you are required to pay as part of your share of the cost for services.
 For example, if you have Medicare Part B, and you see your doctor because you don’t feel well, you are responsible to pay for 20% of the cost for that doctor office visit.